dtiesling/flask-muck/docs/docs/escape_hatches.md

     ...#(2)!
 ```

-1. Notice the "POST" method is omitted from the `allowed_methods` set.
-This will prevent Flask-Muck from adding a create endpoint.
+1. The "POST" method is omitted from the `allowed_methods` set, preventing Flask-Muck from adding a create endpoint.
-2. Do your one-off create logic here.
+2. Implement your custom create logic here.

-Additionally the `allowed_methods` setting can be used to create read-only APIs - `allowed_methods = {"GET"}`.
+The `allowed_methods` setting can also be used to create read-only APIs (e.g., `allowed_methods = {"GET"}`).

-## Overriding create and update logic.
+## Overriding Create and Update Logic

-There are two simple FlaskMuckApiView methods that handle creating (POST) and updating (PUT/PATCH) resources.
+FlaskMuckApiView has two simple methods for creating (POST) and updating (PUT/PATCH) resources:

 ```python
     def _create_resource(self, kwargs: JsonDict) -> SqlaModel: